kasiryelabs/ajax-fix-for-acf/README.md

 == Upgrade Notice ==

 = 1.0.0 =
-First release of KasiryeLabs AJAX Fix for ACF.
+First release of AJAX Fix for ACF.